CCBDA-UPC/Assignments-2025/Lab05.md

 Go to the DynamoDB table browser tab and verify that the **ccbda-signup-table** table contains the new records that the web app should have created.
 If all the above works correctly, you are almost ready to transfer the web app to Docker.

-**Q53: Create some screen captures of your DyanmoDB table with the data of the new leads.
+**Q53: Create a screen capture of your DyanmoDB table with the data of the new leads.
 Add your thoughts on the above tasks.**

 <a name="Tasks54" />